-The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully passes the language requirement and the first part of the general examination, and is recommended by the faculty.
+The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully passes the language requirement and the general examination, and is recommended by the faculty.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that these requirements have been met.

 A student proceeding to dissertation research who has completed all M.A. requirements and wishes to receive an M.A. upon passing the general examination must complete the advanced degree application process.

-Every student must prepare a written outline about ten pages in length of his or her research plans within four months of taking generals.
-This prospectus should be submitted to an ad hoc committee consisting of the student’s adviser, the director of graduate studies, and a third faculty member nominated by the DGS after consultation with the adviser and the student.
+Every student must prepare a written outline about twelve pages in length of their research plans within four months of taking generals.
+This prospectus should be submitted to an ad hoc committee consisting of the student’s adviser, the Director of Graduate Studies, and a third faculty member nominated by the DGS after consultation with the adviser and the student.
 The student should then meet with the committee to discuss the prospectus.